Understanding Medicare

 Part D was designed to aid people with Medicare, lower their prescription drug costs and to protect against future costs.
 This prescription drug plan will allow you to have access to medically necessary drugs.
 Except for certain situations, you should enroll in Part D when you first become eligible to avoid penalties.

-Your yearly deductible, your coinsurance or copayments, and what you pay in the coverage gap all count towards this out-of-pocket limit.
+Your yearly deductible and coinsurance or copayments all count towards this out-of-pocket limit.
 The limit doesn’t include the drug plan’s premium.